clambodile/ssp-4w/reading/instructions/live-performance-intro.md

 You know how your voice sounds "funny" to you when you hear a recording of it?
 Well, watching and listening to a screencast of yourself attempting to solve a coding problem can be **pretty eye-opening**!
 You will see all kinds of obvious ways to improve the way you're solving the problem and the way you're coming across to the audience as you do so.

-### 3) PAID FEATURE: Live mock interview(s)

-Talk to the staff on your private channel to find live mock interview slots.

-Pay careful attention to the _How to run your interview_ article in this section and start solving problems live.

 ## FAQ

 ### How do I record a screencast with audio?

 On a Mac, we suggest using the built-in Quicktime Player.
 Make sure to TURN ON AUDIO, like this:
 ![foo](http://i.imgur.com/Nto76Odm.png)